How Grocers Can Lock In Loyalty By Exceeding Expectations

 But in physical stores and grocery stores in particular, the uptake has been slower.
 Consensus being that finding use cases and the right way to execute them is harder.

 Until now.
 Smart data capture is enabling a new wave of in-store AR.
 From personalized coupons to wine recommendations.
 We’ll explore both of these in later sections.

-If you are already using mobile self-scanning as part of your loyalty app then an extra integration can help you go a step further.
+If you are already using mobile self-checkout as part of your loyalty app then an extra integration can help you go a step further.

 Providing product information from a single barcode scan is a good place to start.
 But using AR can bring a new dimension to your customer experience.